Throughout the diamond

 diamond's light performance, compromising its brilliance and fire.

-In essence, there is no definitive categorization of color
+Essentially, no definitive categorization of color

 grades as inherently good or bad.
 Likewise, if an SI1 diamond (equivalent to a 6 or